dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ![](resources/images/general-settings.png)

-**Metadata sync:** You can choose how often you want to sync your metadata. e.g. Sync metadata every 24 hours.
+**Metadata sync:** Admin users can choose how often they want to sync the metadata. e.g. Sync metadata every 24 hours.

-**Data sync:** You can choose how often you want to sync your data. e.g. Syncing data every 6 hours.
+**Data sync:** Admin users can choose how often they want to sync the data. e.g. Syncing data every 6 hours.

-**SMS Gateway:** This section allows you to edit the SMS gateway phone number.
+**SMS Gateway:** This section allows admin users to edit the SMS gateway phone number.

-**Reserved values:** This will specify the number of reserved values per TEI attribute to download in your device.
+**Reserved values:** This will specify the number of reserved values per TEI attribute to download in the devices.

 **Encrypt device database:**